minio/docs/source/reference/minio-mc/mc-support-profile.rst

 .. start-mc-support-profile-desc

-The :mc:`mc support profile` command runs a system profile for your deployment.
+:mc:`mc support profile` runs a system profile for your deployment.
 The results of the profile can provide insight into the MinIO server process running on a given node.

 .. end-mc-support-profile-desc